-Many people drop their dogs off at our dog daycare in Chicago because they want to ensure their four-legged friend is getting the exercise that they need.
+Many people drop their dogs off at dog daycare in Chicago because they want to ensure their four-legged friend is getting the exercise that they need.
 The school year brings a ton of chaos with everyone’s different schedules, so it’s important to still consider how much exercise your dog needs.
 At Chicago Canine Academy, we encourage you to pass on the responsibility of exercising your dog onto us!

 Your Energy Will Radiate